TomodomoCo/secret-keeper/README.md

 ## About Tomodomo

-Tomodomo is a creative agency for communities.
-We focus on unique design and technical solutions to grow community activity and increase customer retention for online networking forums and customer service communities.
+Tomodomo is a creative agency for magazine publishers.
+We use custom design and technology to speed up your editorial workflow, engage your readers, and build sustainable subscription revenue for your business.

 Learn more at [tomodomo.co](https://tomodomo.co) or email us: [hello@tomodomo.co](mailto:hello@tomodomo.co)